EOSIO/eosio.forum/README.md

 set account permission`) and `linkauth` (`cleos set action permission`).

-See the github.com/eoscanada/eos-claimer setup for an example.
+See https://github.com/eoscanada/eos-claimer setup for an example.